Transforma logo

 It then talks about how this scenario has gradually changed since 2017, which witnessed the introduction of new regulations, which are crucial to avoid oversaturation, maintain goodwill with the governments, keep the public onside, and ensure long-term success of the market.
 Case in point, developed markets like China, the US, and the UK mandate commuter registration, restrict services for children under 12, and encourage operators to use geofences to ensure orderly parking, avoid pedestrian areas, and prompt removal of non-functional bikes.
 It also states that the rising number of shared bicycles launched by micromobility service providers that increased beyond market capacity has also increased regulatory reforms in the industry.

-Furthermore, it claims that safety concerns safety concerns may also result in further regulatory action in some instances and may also dissuade some potential users, and charts the steps taken by various governments to support better cycling infrastructure and encourage greater bicycle usage.
+Furthermore, it claims that safety concerns may also result in further regulatory action in some instances and may also dissuade some potential users, and charts the steps taken by various governments to support better cycling infrastructure and encourage greater bicycle usage.
 For instance, as of August 2023, approximately EUR3.2 billion (USD3.5 billion) had been invested in cycling projects across Europe as per the 2021-2027 EU structural funding period.

 Key vendors for Bike & Scooter Sharing

-The key vendors section lists some of the main providers of products and services related to the market such as Bird, Bolt, Cooltra, Lime, Lyft, Capital Bikeshare, DiDi, and Tier Mobility.
+The key vendors section lists some of the main providers of products and services related to the market, such as Bird, Bolt, Cooltra, Lime, Lyft, Capital Bikeshare, DiDi, and Tier Mobility.
 The report provides profiles of the various vendors including aspects most relevant to this Application Group, such as product offerings, pricing, financial results, and technology.

 Market forecasts for Bike & Scooter Sharing